EasonArt/Dawnshard/Website/README.md

 # Website

-The websites is a new frontend for Dawnshard that serves as the public-facing home for the project.
+The website is a new frontend for Dawnshard that serves as the public-facing home for the project.
 It also allows players to view the news, time attack rankings, or administer their account by offering e.g. save export.

 It uses SvelteKit 4 and is deployed as a server-side-rendered web app with [`adapter-node`](https://kit.svelte.dev/docs/adapter-node).